Dispersionless subradiant photon storage in one-dimensional emitter chains

 The existence of subradiant, i.e. long-lived, states offers the opportunity of storing light in emitter ensembles for times that exceed the lifetime of a single emitter by several orders of magnitude.
-Many theoretical proposals and experimental works have been put forward in the last few years with the aim to use this phenomenon for photon storage and release \cite{Needham2019,Asenjo2017,Ferioli2021}, enhanced quantum metrology \cite{Ostermann2013}, atomic optical mirrors \cite{Bettles2016,Rui2020,Srakaew2023}, and entangled state preparation \cite{Guimond2019,Buonaiuto2019}, among others.
+Many theoretical and experimental works have been put forward in the last few years aiming to use this phenomenon for photon storage and release \cite{Needham2019,Asenjo2017,Ferioli2021,Ballantine2021,RubiesBigorda2022}, enhanced quantum metrology \cite{Ostermann2013}, atomic optical mirrors \cite{Bettles2016,Rui2020,Ballantine2022,Buckley2022,Srakaew2023}, and entangled state preparation \cite{Guimond2019,Buonaiuto2019}, among others.
 The main challenge with subradiant states lies in their preparation as, by their very definition, they possess little overlap with typical electric field radiation modes.
-For example, in a sub-wavelength periodic arrangement of emitters, subradiant states possess intricate phase patterns, which makes their laser excitation highly involved, requiring, for example, phase imprinting protocols or spatially dependent external magnetic fields \cite{Jen2016,Jen2017,Jen2018}.
+In a sub-wavelength periodic arrangement of emitters, subradiant states possess intricate phase patterns, making their laser excitation highly involved, requiring, for example, phase imprinting protocols or spatially dependent external electric and magnetic fields \cite{Jen2016,Jen2017,Jen2018,Ballantine2021,RubiesBigorda2022}.

-In this work, we present two schemes for the subradiant storage of a single photon in a one dimensional lattice that overcome the above challenge and that, moreover, allow for the dispersionless storage of the photon.
-The first is based on the preparation of a subradiant single-photon wave packet with zero group velocity by analytically finding an optimal ratio between the lattice constant and the photon wavelength such that the system displays an approximately flat dispersion relation.
+In this work, we present two schemes for subradiantly storing a single photon in a one dimensional lattice that overcome the above challenge and that, moreover, allow for the dispersionless storage of the photon.
+The first is based on the preparation of a subradiant wave packet with zero group velocity by finding an optimal ratio between the lattice constant and the photon wavelength such that a large section of the spectrum displays an approximately flat dispersion relation.
 The second scheme exploits the strong angular dependence of the dipole-dipole interactions.
-By placing the emitters on a ring geometry, we find that the spatial variation of the interactions create an effective trapping potential for the excitation.
-By analyzing the eigenstates of this potential, we identify again an optimal set of conditions to ensure the long-lived and high-fidelity photon storage.
+By placing the emitters on a ring geometry, we find that the spatial variation of the interactions create an effective trapping potential for the photon.
+By analyzing the eigenstates of this potential, we identify the conditions to ensure the long-lived and high-fidelity photon storage.